-Emergencies within If you are in an emergency situation, please call your primary care doctor.
-In extreme emergencies, if you are unable to contact your doctor, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
+If you are in an emergency situation, please go to or call the emergency desk at the nearest Kaiser Permanente medical center.
+Emergency care is available at Kaiser Permanente medical centers 24 hours a day, 7 days a week.
+In extreme emergencies, if you are unable to go to a Kaiser Permanente medical center, contact the local emergency system (e.g., the 911 telephone system) or go to the nearest hospital emergency room.
 Be sure to tell the emergency room personnel that you are a Plan member so they can notify the Plan.
 You or a family member should notify the Plan within 48 hours.
 It is your responsibility to ensure that the Plan has been timely notified.

-If you need to be hospitalized, in a non-Plan facility the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
-If you are hospitalized in non-Plan facilities and Plan doctors believe care can be better provided in a Plan hospital, you will be transferred when medically feasible with any ambulance charges covered in full.
+If you need to be hospitalized in a non-Plan facility, the Plan must be notified within 48 hours or on the first working day following your admission, unless it was not reasonably possible to notify the Plan within that time.
+If you are hospitalized in non-Plan facilities and Plan doctors believe care can be better provided in a Plan hospital, you will be transferred when medically feasible, with any ambulance charges covered in full.

-Benefits are available for care from non-Plan providers in a medical emergency only if delay in reaching a Plan provider would result in death, disability or significant jeopardy to your condition.
+Benefits are available for care from non-Plan providers in a medical emergency only if delay in reaching a Plan facility would result in death, disability or significant jeopardy to your condition.

-Plan pays...
+Plan pays . . .